What are the Disadvantages and Limitations of Website Builders?

 Yes, we ended up emailing both website builders to inform them of the errors. sure enough, they thanked us and told us we were right.
 But they didn’t say when they expected to make the fixes/additions to their system.
 Update: They eventually added the aforementioned schema features, but it was literally years behind traditional web design Content Management Systems like Joomla or WordPress.
 Additionally, their schema support still has very limited options for customization and advanced structured data.

 The list of SEO shortfalls of website builders doesn’t end with that one example either.
 As such, while you might end up with a remotely similar look of a site you love, what’s the point if you can’t be found on Google?

 If you are looking to get started with e-commerce, we’d recommend checking out the Shopify E-commerce system.
 Shopify is insanely affordable for the benefits that you get, and they have different packages based on your needs.
 Feel free to check Shopify out and claim a free, no obligation trial of Shopify.
 It is hands down our favorite e-commerce system, and we’ve used a lot of different systems!
 The packages all include support from Shopify’s system.
-If you get stuck and need professional help 3rd party help, there is also a wonderful community of Shopify Experts and web designers that can assist.
+If you get stuck and need professional help 3rd party help, there is also a wonderful community of Shopify Experts and e-commerce web designers that can assist.

 Do you need help building your website?
-We can create a website that gets you to the top of search results and creates the best experience for your customers.
+We can create a website that generates leads and creates the best experience for your customers.
 Contact us so we can learn more about your website design needs.